 Some users of CBDA have claimed that it contributes to the entourage effect.
-If this is true, and the efforts to ensure its stability find continued success, then we may soon find CBDA included in broad and full spectrum products to support CBD in the same way that other cannabinoids do.
+If this is true, and the efforts to ensure its stability find continued success, then we may soon find CBDA included in broad and full-spectrum products to support CBD in the same way that other cannabinoids do.

-In all CBDA has several potential uses that seem to warrant further investigation, hence these studies and efforts to develop it into a viable product.
+In all CBDA has several potential uses that seem to warrant further investigation, hence these studies and the efforts to develop it into a viable product.

 We cannot comment as to the future of CBDA in this sense but, between the rising interest and relative success in developing its longevity, it is certainly something we will be keeping our eye on.

 Whether or not it can find success as a practical product, this is all irrelevant if CBDA is not a legal substance.

 Although UK law has a history of being heavy-handed when it comes to cannabinoid regulation, it seems that CBDA has benefitted from a recent updating of the law.